n0thhhing/ts-capstone/README.md

 When opening a new issue, please use a clear and descriptive title and provide as much context as possible to help understand the issue or suggestion.

 Thank you for your contribution!

-## notes

-- idk why i did all this, i dont expect any contribution